pynamodb/PynamoDB/docs/conditional.rst

 AND vs. OR
 ^^^^^^^^^^

-Specifying that the conditions should be applied with AND or OR is achieved through the use of the `comparison_operator` keyword, which can be `and` or `or`.
+Specifying that the conditions should be applied with AND or OR is achieved through the use of the `conditional_operator` keyword, which can be `and` or `or`.

 .. code-block:: python